speedingplanet/class-setup/general-setup.md

 ## Required Software

-- [Node.js](https://nodejs.org): the engine for most JavaScript classes.
-Please use at least the most recent long term support (LTS) version (currently 22.x).Older versions are possible, with advanced notice and development time.
+- [Node.js](https://nodejs.org/en/download): the engine for most JavaScript classes.
+Please use at least the most recent long term support (LTS) version (currently 22.x).
+Older versions are possible, with advanced notice and development time.
 - [Git](https://git-scm.com/): Source control management, also used by many tools; version 2.25 or later strongly preferred.
 - A web browser, can be any of
   - [Firefox](https://www.mozilla.org/en-US/firefox/browsers/)